Sauchoy/ATS_Frontend_Program/README.md

 My role in the project was System Desinger/Tester.
 My main contribution to the final program was the UI/UX.

-If you want to just look at how the program looks please look at the preview folder where i have uploaded images
+If you want to just look at how the program looks please look at the preview image.